-If your bino budget is $300, you really can't do better than the Nikon Monarch 5 8x42.
-These bins manage to provide high end optical quality and impressive brightness whilst shielding themselves from the astronomical prices you can easily run into when shopping for a quality set of optics.
-Nikon also paid attention to the small touches with these bins, designing a nice and smooth focus knob and using a grippy rubber coating that makes them feel secure in your hands no matter what type of grip you like to use.
-The aspects of these bins you could call average are the close focus range and the field of view, both of which are nothing to write home about.
-Most people probably won't care too much about these aspects, but if you do you might want to check out the Vortex Diamondback 8x42.
-These bins are just as clear and only slightly less bright than the Monarch 5, but have a better close focus range and wider field of view.
+The Nikon Monarch 5 8x42 performs very admirably for its price range.
+These binoculars manage to provide high-end optical quality and impressive brightness while shielding themselves from the astronomical prices typical to a quality set of optics.
+Nikon also paid attention to the small touches with these bins, designing a smooth focus knob and using a grippy rubber coating that makes them feel secure in your hands no matter what type of grip you like to use.
+However, the somewhat average field of view and close focus range is nothing to write home about.
+Most people probably won't care too much about these aspects, but if you do, there are several similarly priced models with slightly better performance in these areas.Editor's Note: This product review was updated on January 11, 2022 with information on the updated version of the Monarch 5.

 Compare prices at 2 resellers Pros: Good clarity and brightness, smooth focus knob

 Cons: Mediocre close focus range, mediocre field of view

 |Price||$286.95 at Amazon|